Panchkula

-Panchkula (ISO: Paṁcakulā) is a city and district headquarter in the Panchkula district in Haryana, India.
-It is a satellite town of the state capital Chandigarh.
+Panchkula (ISO: ISO) is a city and district headquarter in the Panchkula district in Haryana, India.
+It is a satellite city of the state capital Chandigarh.
 Panchkula is a border city with Punjab, Chandigarh and Himachal Pradesh.
 The origin of the name Panchkula came from "the place where five irrigation canals meet".
 It is approximately 4 km southeast of Chandigarh, 105 km southwest of Shimla, 44 km from Ambala and 259 km northeast of New Delhi, the national capital.
 It is a part of the Chandigarh capital region or Greater Chandigarh.
-The Chandigarh-Mohali-Panchkula metropolitan region collectively forms a Chandigarh Tricity, with a combined population of over two million.
+The Chandigarh-Mohali-Panchkula metropolitan region collectively forms a Chandigarh Tricity, with a combined population of over 2 million.

 The city hosts the Chandimandir Cantonment, the headquarters of the Western Command of the Indian Army.
 It is a planned city like Chandigarh, with a sector system.

 Etymology

-The word is derived from the local word panch (पंच) (five) kula (कुला) (canals) "The city of 5 canals", possibly referring to five irrigation canals that distribute water from the Ghaggar River and these kuls pass through the Chandimandir Cantonment area to Mata Mansa Devi Mandir area.
+The word is derived from the local words hunterian (पंच) and hunterian (कुला) meaning "the city of 5 canals", possibly referring to five irrigation canals that distribute water from the Ghaggar River and these kuls pass through the Chandimandir Cantonment area to Mata Mansa Devi Mandir area.
 Kuls or canals were made along the contours of the hillocks in a way that they collect the water upstream and convey it downstream at the contour height higher than the actual level of the Ghaggar river at the same spot.
 One of the canals is called the Singh Nalla which was being beautified in 2021 by building a walking track and by planting plants and flowers.